pl4sma2389/CarSpeakerAudioDegrader/README.md

 - [ ] Headtracking support, affecting plugins in live playback
 - [ ] Camera rotation/position tracking for Assetto Corsa, affecting plugins in live playback
 - [ ] Camera mode tracking for Assetto Corsa, bypassing plugins in live playback if camera is not in an interior view
+- [ ] Provide a user interface for configuring processing presets (incl. plugin chaining, plugin settings config (possibly through the plugin's own UI if Pedalboard supports that))